LeidenUniversityLibrary/digmanclass/glossary.md

 was used for account books, charters and other administrative texts.
 The clerks who produced these documents used a much thinner pen than what was used for formal book script.
-The flexible tip allowed for a faster pace and it gave the script a kind of \'casual\' feel.
+The flexible tip allowed for a faster pace and it gave the script a kind of 'casual' feel.

 While book script required the pen to be lifted between each stroke that formed the letter, with cursive script the pen remained on the surface